HMO cost calculator – Scotland

 Calculate how much you will spend upgrading your flat up to HMO standards

-Do you let a bigger, 3-5 bedroom property in Edinburgh or another university city in Scotland?
+Do you let a bigger, 3-5 bedroom property to let in Edinburgh or another university city in Scotland?
 Are you an investor considering upgrading your flat up to an HMO standard and applying for an HMO licence?
 Have you ever wondered how much you would have to spend to obtain a House of Multiple Occupation licence and let your property to more than 2 unrelated sharers?
 If so, feel free to use our online HMO conversion calculator.

 Scottish HMO initial costs calculator will tell you, approximately, how much you will need to spend to bring your property up to HMO standards.
 Please note it is not a valid quote or an estimate, as such may only be given by a contractor after inspection of your property.
 Different contractors may vary in price for certificates and remedial works.
-They may be giving preferential rates to Edinburgh letting agents like ourselves.
+They may be giving preferential rates to best Edinburgh letting agents like ourselves.
 Some contractors are VAT registered, some are not.
 Having used our calculator you will at least know the approximate figure.

 For simplicity, we had to take the following assumptions: